Skills You’ll Learn

 The WSU Department of Sociology develops student skills in critical thinking, quantitative and symbolic reasoning, research methods, information literacy, communication and life-long learning.

-You will also develop an understanding of fundamental features of society – including diversity and inequality, the problem of social order, and the intersection of society and the environment.
-These skills and knowledge equip students for the changing demands of the workplace.
+You will also develop an understanding of key aspects of society — including patterns of inequality and social diversity, the challenges of social order, and the relationship between society and the environment.
+These insights prepare students to adapt to a rapidly evolving workforce.

 Student Learning Outcomes: